Skip to main content

 },

-level: process.env.LOGGER_SENTRY_LEVEL || 'info',
+level: process.env.LOGGER_SENTRY_LEVEL || "info",

 },

-enable: process.env.LOGGER_SENTRY_ENABLE || false, // is transport enabled on not
+enable: process.env.LOGGER_SENTRY_ENABLE || false, // whether the transport is enabled or not

 },